Own property in

 What is the typical mortgage term in Portugal?

-In Portugal, mortgage terms typically span a flexible range from 5 to 40 years.
-This wide spectrum enables you to tailor your mortgage to your specific needs and preferences.
+In Portugal, mortgage terms typically range from 5 to 40 years.
+This broad spectrum enables you to tailor your mortgage to your needs and preferences.
 Shorter terms can lead to faster ownership, while longer terms may result in lower monthly payments.
-Evaluating your financial situation and future plans will help you determine your ideal mortgage term.
+Evaluating your financial situation and plans will help determine your ideal mortgage term.

 Are there prepayment penalties if I pay off my mortgage early?